 During the Covid-19 pandemic we will need you to complete an individual risk assessment before we can confirm your appointment.
 The purpose of the risk assessment is for us to determine the risk to you of attending our facilities in person.
 Despite the many infection control procedures we have in place, there are some patients who may be deemed high risk or extremely vulnerable, and we want to ensure that we do not increase their risk of contracting the virus.
 We may only offer patients who fall into this category online support and care during the current time, until the situation improves.
 Each patient will be evaluated on an individual basis.

 Appointments can be made by calling the WIOC on 01443 483555 where the reception staff will schedule specific appointment times for you.

 We can usually offer you an appointment within two to three working days, and will endeavor to ensure you are seen as soon as possible at a time that is convenient for you.
-We can often accommodate acute patients on the same day.
 Early care normally improves the outcome of the condition.